Offline Voice Solution – Voice Development Kit

 Create your voice assistant or any voice-enabled feature with our specialized software development kit (SDK).
 This offline voice solution contains technologies such as speech recognition and synthesis as well as many other features to help you develop faster and easier.

-The first offline voice-specialized software development kit (SDK)
+Voice-specialized software development kit (SDK) for embedded systems

-The Voice Development Kit (VDK) is a multifunction software development kit, combined with an intuitive graphical user interface, specialized for voice use case.
+The Voice Development Kit (VDK) is a multifunctional software development kit combined with an intuitive graphical user interface specialized for voice use case.
 It allows any company and any developer to configure an offline voice solution composed of one or more voice-based technologies (transcription, synthesis, grammar management…) in record time.

 The inherent complexity in the technologies and associated plugins has been abstracted and optimized by our know-how obtained through 5 years of projects and engineering.